OpenMW/openmw/README-win32.txt

 Just run openmw.exe and enjoy! ;-)

-We have just updated the sound system, so it is possible things won't work.
-If you get error messages related to sound, try disabling sound with the -ns option.
-We are working on flattening out the remaining bugs.

 The first time you run OpenMW, you will be asked to set screen resolution and other graphics settings.
 To be safe, it's not recommended to select fullscreen mode on the first run.
 You can bring up the dialogue at any time by using the -oc switch.

-Move around with WASD or arrow keys, move up and down with left shift and ctrl, exit with 'q' or escape.
+Move around with WASD or arrow keys, change physics mode (walking, flying, ghost) with 't', exit with 'q' or escape.

 You start in a cell called "Assu".
 You can change this in openmw.ini or by specifying a cell name on the command line.